Get Your Students Industry Certified

 - Instructor Certification

-Recertification: Not required by NECI or LAPSEN, may be required by the instructor’s school or state.
+Recertification: NECI does not require instructor recertification but it may be required by the instructor’s school or state.

-Once you are instructor certified you are ready to teach LAPSEN NECI 9-1-1 Basic Communications Course for Secondary and Post-Secondary Education.
-The course is a minimum of 40 hours length and is typically targeted to high school or college students.
+Once you are instructor certified you are ready to teach Basic 9-1-1.
+The course is an estimated 40 hours in length.
 The purpose is to provide them enough knowledge and skills to help them determine if a dispatcher job is for them and ensure they can receive the 9-1-1 industry certification.

 The Basic course focuses on all key aspects of dispatcher duties and work skills.
 These include the various technologies being utilized, legal issues that affect the dispatcher, specific job stresses, interpersonal communication, and the way from a macro view, that all EMS services work together.